ntjess/typst-tada/src/display.typ

     aligns.push(get-eval(info, "align", default-align))
     widths.push(get-eval(info, "width", auto))
   }
-  // Keys correspond to tablex specs other than "names" which is positional (names: names, align: aligns, columns: widths)
+  // Keys correspond to table specs other than "names" which is positional (names: names, align: aligns, columns: widths)
 }

-/// Converts a @@TableData into a `tablex` table.
+/// Converts a @TableData into a displayed `table`.
 This is the main (and only intended)
 /// way of rendering `tada` data.
 Most keywords can be overridden for customizing the
 /// output.
 ///